claragrabel/qiime2_metabarcoding/metabarcoding_qiime_workflow.md

 Therefore, rarefaction is applied after generating a feature table (abundance table), which represents the number of sequences (features/OTUs) per sample.

 * How to decide the rarefaction depth
-We have to look at the minimum and maximum sequencing depth (56,514-111,936).
+We have to look at the minimum and maximum sequencing depth (22431-49046).
-For example, it is possible to use the 25th or 50th percentile of sequencing depths as a guideline,ensuring the depth is sufficient to retain at least 75% of samples.
+For example, it is possible to use the 25th or 50th percentile of sequencing depths as a guideline, ensuring the depth is sufficient to retain at least 75% of samples.
-In our case, since we have few samples, we will choose the lowest depth (56,514) to retain all samples.
+In our case, since we have few samples, we will choose the lowest depth (22431) to retain all samples.

 * Determining sufficiency: Is rarefaction at this depth enough?